ProteinsWebTeam/embl-llm-metrics/README.md

 ## Contents

 #### Tasks
 Folder containing `.yml` and `.py` configuration files (read more about this [New Task Guide](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/docs/new_task_guide.md), [Task Guide](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/docs/task_guide.md)).
 As mentioned in the guides, the tasks need to reference a dataset (HF or local one).
-Here's an example of two HF datasets we're currently using for testing: [apolignano/bioc_llm](https://huggingface.co/datasets/apolignano/bioc_llm), [biored_subset](https://huggingface.co/datasets/apolignano/biored_subset)
+The HF datasets we're currently using for testing are [apolignano/bioc_llm](https://huggingface.co/datasets/apolignano/bioc_llm) and [biored_subset](https://huggingface.co/datasets/apolignano/biored_subset).
+These can be used as a reference on how to create a new one.

 This folder needs to be referenced every time the `lm_eval` command is executed with the `--include-path` param.
 It's the folder where the framework will look into for valid tasks.
 More on this below.